sherlockwu/sherlockwu.github.io/_pages/about.md

 ## Latest
 <span style="color:rgb(64, 115, 158)">[Sep.
 2021]&#128293;</span> Two papers are submitted to FAST and two to SIGMOD!
 <br><span style="color:rgb(64, 115, 158)">[Mar.
 2021]</span> Bamboo, a concurrency control protocol which reduces contention of hotspots, has been accepted to SIGMOD 2021!
 <br><span style="color:rgb(64, 115, 158)">[Dec.
-2020]&#128293;</span> Non-Hierarchical Caching, a generic method to optimize caching for Persitent Memory hierarchies, has been accepted to FAST 2021!
+2020]&#128293;</span> Non-Hierarchical Caching, a generic method to optimize caching for Persistent Memory hierarchies, has been accepted to FAST 2021!

 ## Research Interests
-Storage systems, Caching and Databases.
+Storage systems, Cloud Computing and Databases.

 ## Publications
 <b style="color:rgb(64, 115, 158)"> Shared Persistent Memory Caching  </b>